Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - Responder expects the SRT extended handshake requests to be sent by the Initiator and sends SRT extended handshake responses back.

-TODO: two -> three ?
-There are two basic types of SRT handshake extensions that are exchanged in the handshake:
+There are three basic types of SRT handshake extensions that are exchanged in the handshake:

 - Handshake Extension Message exchanges the basic SRT information;